In an age of total spiritual collapse, “clean your room” starts to sound like profound, life-giving wisdom.

 To recognize when you’re explaining too much or not explaining enough, when your writing is too abstract or not abstract enough, when your writing is too polished or not polished enough.

-Some writing is obscure because it is too abstract, as in the case of the Upanishads, etc. Other writing is obscure because it is too concrete, as in the case of certain allegories and myths.
+Some writing is obscure because it is too abstract, as in the case of the Upanishads, etc. Other writing is obscure because it is too concrete, as in the case of allegories and myths.

 An idiomatic expression is a kind of hieroglyph.